Curated and Reviewed by

 This After Charlottesville: Contested History and the Fight against Bigotry lesson plan also includes:

 History doesn't always reflect all sides.
 Academics discover how the remembered history of the Civil War differs for White and African Americans.
-The lesson explores how Civil War monuments and celebrations have racist connotations for African Americans.
+The lesson plan explores how Civil War monuments and celebrations have racist connotations for African Americans.
 Scholars write journal entries, participate in group discussion, read documents, and watch a video to discuss the social issues facing Americans today regarding contesting history and how to change it going forward.

 3 Views